agsb/minute/README.md

 _"there are groups keys for Typing, Control, Function, Navigation, Numeric"_

 By definition, a chord is pressing keys at same time, a combo is pressing keys in sequence.
+Anyway, results in a sequence of keys from device keyboard controler to host computer.

 Usually a shortcut is pressing two keys at same time, as Shft+q for uppercase q, Shft+2 for at sign, Ctrl+c for Copy, Ctrl+v for Paste, etc